cretz/qt_cef_poc/README.md

 ## TODO

+* Fix focus issues between browser and URL bar on all platforms
 * Move everything but the exe to a sub folder for cleaner deployment
   * For CEF, see [this](http://www.magpcss.org/ceforum/viewtopic.php?f=6&t=10296) post
   * May need to manually `LoadLibrary` and/or use